kingdonb/kuby_test/README.md

 We can spend some time to ensure we don't commit waste in our CI builds.
 But before spending too much time optimizing caches for every niche, we can look for solutions that help us to build less often.

 If we can spend two minutes on a waste but "only this once," so that running a full build is not always a requirement of testing a change, then we will be able to run our sometimes-wasteful builds even less often!
 Now, let's try it out.

+## tl;dr How do I run this workflow on a fresh repo?

+What steps are necessary if we are `tl;dr` and YOLO through the instructions without reading any of the previous paragraphs?

+TODO